pivotal-mea-pa/qnb-workshop/dotnet-funnyquotes-workshop/3_database.en.md

         return new FunnyQuotesCookieDbContext(connString);
     });
     ```
-  Explain that helper methods exist when registering EF Core, but for EF 6.x IDbConnection get's auto configured, and we can feed it into EF registration as per above
+  Explain that helper methods exist when registering EF Core, but EF 6.x IDbConnection gets auto configured, and we can feed it into EF registration as per above.

-1. Push FunnyQuotesLegacyService using manifest and how things can bind to services without needing to restart
+1. Push FunnyQuotesLegacyService using manifest and explain a restart is not necessary.